 To ensure a snug fit that gives you good support, it may be necessary to select shoes in a size smaller than usual.
 If you can’t wiggle your foot around in the shoe, then it’s just right.
 However, that doesn’t mean it should hurt!
 Keep in mind that these shoes are notorious for stretching – a lot.

 Many ballroom dance shoes are made in Europe and will be sold in European sizes.
 Shoes from the United Kingdom and Italy are very popular.
-Your salesperson will know how to convert to American sizes.
+Your salesperson will know how to convert to your American size.
 If you’re ordering online, be sure to consult the chart on the website.

 By the way, many ballroom dance competitions have an area for vendors of ballroom shoes, supplies, and accessories.
 It’s a good idea to try